remix-run/remix/docs/tutorial/1-installation.md

 order: 1
 ---

-Welcome to Remix!
-Thank you so much for supporting us.
-We'll get you up and running in a few minutes.

-If you run into any trouble, ask for help through one of the [support channels](/dashboard/support).

-## Cloning a starter project

-Remix isn't a full web server, it's just a function that can run on any web server where JavaScript runs.
+Your Remix app isn't just a bunch of static assets to be uploaded somewhere, it has a server component as well.
+However, it's also not full web server, it's just a function that can run on any web server where JavaScript runs.
 In production you only deploy two things:

 - An http request handler on your server of choice
 - Static assets to the server or CDN

+To help with this, we've got multiple starter repos for different servers.

+## Cloning a Starter Project

 We have three starter repositories right now and plan to add more, so take your pick: